-The city in Pennsylvania where the Continental Congress met during much of the American Revolution.
+The city in Pennsylvania where the Continental Congress met during much of the American War for Independence.

 Putting to sea for duty in the West Indies, the frigate arrived on the Guadaloupe Station in May 1800 and relieved frigate Constellation.
 During this cruise she captured five French armed vessels and recaptured six merchant ships which had fallen into French hands.

-Philadelphia departed Gibraltar enroute the United States 11 May 1802, arriving in mid-July.
-In ordinary until 21 May 1803, when she recommissioned, she again sailed for the Mediterranean 28 July.
-She arrived Gibraltar 24 August, Capt.
-William Bainbridge in command, and two days later recaptured the American brig Celia from the Moroccan ship-of-war Mirboka, 24 guns and 100 men, and brought them both into Gibraltar.
+Philadelphia departed Gibraltar en route the United States on 11 May 1802, arriving in mid-July.
+In ordinary [a non-commissioned status] until 21 May 1803, when she was recommissioned, she again sailed for the Mediterranean on 28 July.
+She arrived at Gibraltar on 24 August, Capt.
+William Bainbridge in command, and two days later recaptured the U.S. brig Celia from the Moroccan ship-of-war Mirboka, 24 guns and 100 men, and brought them both into Gibraltar.
 Following a month of negotiations with the Sultan of Morocco at Tangiers in September, the frigate then sailed for Tripoli in company with schooner Vixen in early October, the two ships intending to establish a close blockade of that port.

-The frigate cruised off Tripoli until 31 October, when she ran aground on an uncharted reef off Tripoli harbor.
+The frigate cruised off Tripoli until 31 October 1803, when she ran aground on an uncharted reef off Tripoli harbor.
 All efforts to refloat her failed and, under fire from shore batteries and from four Tripolitan gunboats on her lee quarter (a position where the frigate could not return fire), Capt.
 Bainbridge spiked his guns and surrendered Philadelphia to the enemy, her officers and men made captive.
-With the help of a favorable tide the Tripolitans floated the warship and towed her into Tripoli harbor, where she could be plundered at their convenience.
+With the help of a favorable tide, however, the Tripolitans floated the warship and towed her into Tripoli harbor, where she could be plundered at their convenience.

-“The Bashaw,” wrote the Danish consul, “saw the whole business with his own Eyes, the fire ship was beyond reach before they could give orders the Fregate was totally burnt.”
-Preble commended Decatur and his men to the Secretary of the Navy, saying their “…conduct in the performance of the dangerous service assigned them, cannot be sufficiently estimated It is beyond all praise…”
+“The Bashaw,” wrote the Danish consul, “saw the whole business with his own Eyes, the fire ship was beyond reach before they could give orders, the Fregate [sic - frigate] was totally burnt.”
+Preble commended Decatur and his men to the Secretary of the Navy, saying their “…conduct in the performance of the dangerous service assigned them, cannot be sufficiently estimated.
+It is beyond all praise…”